-Dog Urine and New Sod Sod is a great way to establish a lawn.
+Sod is a great way to get a nice looking lawn fast.
 In just a few hours you can have a beautiful lawn covering what previously was bare soil.
-Sod is a great way to improve the look…
+Sod is a great way to improve the look and usability…

 When addressing the problem of dog urine and lawns we have to consider all of the areas that contribute to the cause of urine spots in the lawn.